sankalp-rajeev/Smriti/docs/technical_project_summary.md

 The central product idea is local patient memory plus a local protocol pack plus a structured documentation workflow.
 Smriti is not diagnostic AI.
 It provides protocol-grounded documentation and referral support only, and every generated record must be reviewed and confirmed by the CHW before it is persisted.

 The filmed/local submission flow uses `RealGemmaAgent` as the app-facing reasoning engine.
 Real Gemma 4 LiteRT-LM text inference has been validated through manual paths, and app inference requires the submission build flag, app-private sentinel, and app-private model.
-Direct Gemma 4 audio is blocked by the current public LiteRT-LM Android/Kotlin artifact/API path and is not claimed as working.
+Gemma audio transcription validated through LiteRT-LM 0.11.0 manual probe; audio fills an editable transcript only.
+Clinical note generation still goes through text reasoning, protocol citation validation, ReviewScreen, and confirm/save.
+No audio-only save path.
+No direct audio diagnosis or treatment.

 ## 2. Problem And Use Case